-You can individually select and refine your search result by author, subject, DDC (classification), year of publication, content source, language and document type.
+On the right hand side of the search result page, several options to refine the search result are displayed.
+You can individually select and refine your search result by author, subject, DDC (classification), year of publication, content provider, language and document type.
 The provided options for refining depend on the search results.
 If, for example, all hits are in English, the option "language" will not be offered.

 If you have refined your search result, you can remove these refinements here.

 Some more options are displayed in this box:

 Option Hint Search History In the search history the last ten search requests are displayed, along with the number of retrieved hits.
 Each of the entries can be reactivated by clicking the respective link.
 The search history will be deleted as soon as the browser window is closed.
 Get RSS Feed You can subscribe an RSS Feed for each query.
 You will be informed via RSS of the availability of new resources according to the keywords and search parameters you specified.
 Email this search The search query can be send via a web form to an email address.
 Browsing Find documents without typing search terms.
 You can choose from two kinds of browsing, by Dewey Decimal Classification (DDC) and by document type.
 Search Plugin With our search plugin you can search the academic web with BASE directly through the search toolbar of your browser.